Toan39/IntroductieProject/README.md

 CVS

 For the most recent version of our program, download the zip-file from this WeTransfer link : <link here>
-And for the most recent MSMM server, download the developer edition from this link : https://www.microsoft.com/nl-nl/sql-server/sql-server-downloads
+And for the most recent Microsoft sql server, download the developer edition from this link : https://www.microsoft.com/nl-nl/sql-server/sql-server-downloads

 Notice